solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 `DefineMetric()` has four arguments:
 - metric name,
-- unit (used by AppOptics front-end),
+- unit (used i.e. by AppOptics front end),
 - indication if metric is default (see: [Example task](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial/tutorial/05-tools#printing-example-task-file))
 - metric description (used by AppOptics front-end)